MicrosoftDocs/windows-itpro-docs/education/windows/federated-sign-in.md

 ### Known issues affecting single user devices

-Federated sign-in for single user devices doesn't work when have the following settings enabled:
+Federated sign-in for single user devices doesn't work with the following settings enabled:

 - **EnableSharedPCMode** or **EnableSharedPCModeWithOneDriveSync**, which are part of the [SharedPC CSP][WIN-1]
 - **Interactive logon: do not display last signed in**, which is a security policy part of the [Policy CSP][WIN-2]